CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 });
 ```

-Here you can see the result.
-Check how the bars change when you interact with the map.
+On the resulting map, you will notice as you interact with it (zoom and pan) that the bars in the chart dynamically change based on your current viewport.
+You can also hover over each bar in the chart to see the category name and count.

 <div class="example-map">
   <iframe